Lindeneg/funkallero/packages/funkallero/README.md

 Middleware are attached to route handlers using `before` and `after` decorators.
 The before middleware is run before the route handler, after is run after the route handler and is given the handler result as an argument.

 Middleware are again services and thus inherits all service properties.
 Middleware services are then guaranteed to contain two public methods: `beforeRequestHandler` and `afterRequestHandler`, which correlates to `before` and `after` decorators, respectively.
+However, both have an empty default implementation and thus one can implement only what's desired.

 If multiple middleware services are added to a handler, then this rule applies: